tendermint/tendermint/docs/using-tendermint.rst

 Tendermint supports in-process versions of the dummy, counter, and nil apps that ship as examples in the `ABCI repository <https://github.com/tendermint/abci>`__.
-It's easy to compile your own app in-process with tendermint if it's written in Go.
+It's easy to compile your own app in-process with Tendermint if it's written in Go.
 If your app is not written in Go, simply run it in another process, and use the ``--proxy_app`` flag to specify the address of the socket it is listening on, for instance: